leonardt/fault/tutorial/README.md

 tracker](https://github.com/leonardt/fault/issues).
 Pull requests with typo fixes and other improvements are always welcome!

+Section 1 provides an introduction to using the fault system including a set of examples and exercises and is intended to be read by those interested in using the fault system.
+Section 2 provides an overview of the fault system architecture as well as a roadmap and is intended to be read by those interested in contributing to the fault source code.

 # Table of Contents
 <!-- generated using https://github.com/jonschlinkert/markdown-toc -->